Blood Testing – A Phlebotomy Service

 The Thriva Connection.

 Here at Arcturus, we can suggest comprehensive blood test analysis packages that look at some of the major blood tests commonly tested by GP’s, including a few extras that are not normally available on the NHS unless you pay privately.
 The results return with a stated normal range and the bloods are reviewed by a medical doctor at the THRIVA blood test laboratory who will flag up any serious or concerning results and communicate directly by email or phone with you if there is a major abnormality with your blood.

-The standard complete blood test package costs 95.50 GBP which is payable directly to THRIVA blood test Company.
-Male and female hormone profiles are also available for a total inclusive cost of £125..
-A blood draw alone costs 20 GBP.
-A blood draw within a client consultation is included within the price of the consultation and incurs no extra cost.
+The standard complete blood test package costs £95.50 which is payable directly to THRIVA blood test Company.
+Male and female hormone profiles are also available for a total inclusive cost of £125.
+A blood draw alone – outside of a client consultation costs £20.00.
+A blood draw within a client consultation incurs an extra cost of £10.00.
 Results will be emailed to you within 5-7 days.
 The blood test tubes will be sent to you and you will be asked to take them to the post office for posting.